 The Palestinian Authority wants the West Bank as part of a future independent Palestinians state, with East al-Quds as its capital.

-Posted by Press TV on December 24, 2016, With 5879 Reads Filed under WarZone.
+Posted by Press TV on December 24, 2016, With 5958 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.